PBFuzz: Agentic Directed Fuzzing for PoV Generation

 \section{Evaluation}

-We evaluated \sys to determine whether the agentic fuzzing architecture enabled effective PoV generation through iterative constraint inference and solving.
-Our evaluation addressed two hypotheses: (H1) agents can successfully infer reachability and triggering constraints, with the help of MCP tools, and map these constraints to input parameter spaces; and (H2) property-based testing can solve extracted constraints efficiently.
-We validated our hypotheses by systematically investigating the following research questions:
+We evaluate \sys to validate whether the agentic fuzzing architecture enables effective PoV generation through iterative constraint inference and solving.
+Our evaluation addresses two fundamental hypotheses: (H1) agents can successfully infer reachability and triggering constraints, with the help of MCP tools, and map these constraints to input parameter spaces; and (H2) property-based testing can solve extracted constraints efficiently.
+We validate our hypotheses by systematically investigating the following research questions: